kyverno/website/content/en/docs/Monitoring/admission-requests.md

 ---
-title: Admission Requests Count
+title: "Admission Requests Count"
+description: >
-description: This metric can be used to track the number of admission requests which were triggered as a part of Kyverno.
+    This metric can be used to track the number of admission requests which were triggered as a part of Kyverno.
 weight: 45
 ---